 Mandatory Palestine had a national team, too, who took part in two World Cup qualifying competitions in the 1930s, losing all four games to Egypt and Greece.
 Their home stadium, the Maccabiah, built for the Games of the same name in 1932, was also Maccabi’s ground until 1968.
 It remains in place today, a training pitch on the grounds of the Tel Aviv Convention Center on Rokach Boulevard north of town.

 At club level, the emerging force of Beitar Tel Aviv, co-champions of the Palestine League and twice cup winners in the 1940s, joined Maccabi and Hapoel in the first post-independent league season of 1949-50.
 Maccabi duly dominated and Beitar would fade, first merging with Shimson Tel Aviv in 2000 then with Ramla in 2011.
-The new outfit, based in Ramla, south-east of Tel Aviv, compete in the second-flight Liga Leumit.
+A new outfit created in 2019, Beitar Tel Aviv Bat Yam based in Ramla, south-east of Tel Aviv, compete in the fourth tier after relegation in 2022.

 The airport website also has a taxi fare calculator: 144NS/€35 to Tel Aviv, 545NS/€132 to Haifa.

 Next to Savidor Center is the 2000 Bus Terminal (or Arlozorov).
-Hourly bus Nos.910 to Haifa takes about 90min and costs 25NS/€6.
+Hourly bus 910 to Haifa takes about 90mins and costs 25NS/€6.
 Inter-city buses and local Haifa ones are mainly run by Egged, which has an English-language timetable option.

 An average taxi journey across town is around 25NS/€6.
 To call one, contact Shekem on +972 3 527 0404.